Jonnylie/react-portfolio/README.md

-# My Portfolio
+# A React Portfolio Site

-This project is my portfolio website built with [React] to highlight my programming related projects
+This project is my portfolio website built with [React](https://reactjs.org/) to highlight my programming related projects

 ## Built With